10 Common Workplace Hazards & How to Avoid Them

 • Never allow any employee to use faulty or broken electrical equipment.

-• Before starting any work, make sure that the area doesn’t have any exposed circuits or broken and exposed wires.
+• Before starting any work, make sure that the area doesn’t have any exposed circuits, or broken or exposed wires.

 Tools or Machinery Hazards